TrickRoom/BirthdayCLI/README.md

-# BirthdayCLI
+# bday
-Keep track of birthdays!
+Keep track of birthdays from your terminal!

-In progress!
-Will be done soon!